 Who Is a Minor?

 According to R.A.
 No. 76103, a minor is someone who is below eighteen (18) years old.

 Also included in this category are those over 18 “but are unable to fully take care of themselves or protect themselves from abuse, neglect, cruelty, exploitation, or discrimination because of a physical or mental disability or condition.”

-Due to their young age or condition, minors are prime targets of abuse, neglect, and exploitation.
-Hence, DFA has provided a separate guideline on how to get Philippine passport for minors, taking into consideration their age and vulnerability.
+Due to their young age or condition, minors are prime targets for abuse, neglect, and exploitation.
+Hence, DFA has provided a separate guideline on how to get a Philippine passport for minors, taking into consideration their age and vulnerability.

 In terms of age, Philippine passport applicants who are minors are divided into two categories:

 - 0 to 7 years old: Babies and kids aged seven years and below apparently don’t have the capacity yet to think on their own.
-Therefore, minors in this age range don’t need to secure an appointment online.
-According to DFA, babies and children seven years old and below are entitled to avail of the courtesy lane together with their parents and minor siblings.
+Minors within this age range are excused from securing an appointment online.
+In fact, as of March 2022, these minors may walk in at DFA Aseana office and all DFA consular offices nationwide to avail of the passport courtesy lanes, provided that their accompanying parents/guardians are fully vaccinated.

 - 8 to 17 years old: Minors who belong in this age group must secure an appointment online like everybody else.
-As previously mentioned, the only time they get access to courtesy lane is if they have another sibling aged 7 years or below who is also applying for the Philippine passport.
+They can get access to the courtesy lane if they have another sibling aged 7 years or below who is also applying for a Philippine passport.
 Requirements may differ depending on whether the minor is traveling alone, with a parent/legal guardian, or somebody else (more on this later).

 Once granted, Philippine passports for minors are only valid for 5 years, which is half of the 10-year validity period given to regular passports.